The geometry of tilting composition series via Richardson varieties: Introduction

 \begin{thm} Let $\text{char } \Bbbk = \ell\geq 0$.
 For any $\ell$, we have

 \end{thm}

-As a consequence of our arguments, we determine an explicit formula for the graded rank of the hypercohomology of the geometric extension $\check{\sE_x^z}$ on the Richardson variety $\check{X}_x^z$.
+Further, we determine an explicit formula for the graded rank of the hypercohomology of the geometric extension $\sE_x^z$ on the Richardson variety $X_x^z$ in a flag variety $G/B$.
 This generalises the main result of Dyer and Lusztig in \cite{DL23} from characteristic 0 to positive characteristic. \begin{thm} For any characteristic $\ell \geq 0$, the graded rank of $\bH^{\bullet}(\sE_x^z)$ is given by: